 In 1929, William E. Whitehouse, an American plant scientist, spent six months traveling through Persia (now Iran).
 He gathered the best pistachio seeds he could find into a burlap bag and returned victorious to the high deserts of the Southwest to become the founding father of the American Pistachio industry.
 Of the varieties he brought back, the Kerman (so called because he found the seeds near the city famous for its carpets) was the favorite.
 The Kerman Pistachio has a creamy white shell with a delicate green seed.

-Why then, you may ask, does much of the American crop reach the market red in color?
-In their natural state, of course, they are not.
-The practice of dyeing the shells with red food color originated in the 1800s when all pistachios were imported.
-Harvesting methods in the Middle East nearly always resulted in the epicarp drying out before being harvested, therefore creating oil-stained shells.
+Pistachios are native to the Middle East, and up to the 1970s, the United States imported most of the pistachios consumed here.
+The practice of dyeing the shells with red food color was used when the nuts dried out before being harvested, therefore creating oil-stained shells.
 These proved unattractive to the commercial market in this country, so disguising the discoloration became common.
-Even today, the demand for red-dyed pistachios remains strong, even though modern harvesting methods prevent shell discoloration.
+Today modern harvesting methods prevent shell discoloration.

 To have the nut, one must first have the tree.
 In the case of pistachios, growing a tree 12 to 16 feet high is a challenge.
 It begins with seeds from selected rootstock.
 After the seedlings germinate, they are transplanted over a period of six to twelve months into a series of successively larger pots until they are ready for permanent planting.
 Finally, in a process called “budding,” a bud is grafted from a vera pistachio tree to the rootstock.
 Like humans, the trees are male and female, and, naturally, only the female bears fruit.
 It is, therefore, necessary to plant a sufficient number of male trees in each grove to assure adequate pollination.
 The trees pollinate in April.